 Medications are often the first treatment for irregular periods.
 If medication doesn’t help, your provider may recommend surgery.
 Possible medications include:

 There are surgical treatment options depending on your condition, age and whether you want to get pregnant in the future.
 Surgical treatments for irregular periods include:

 Here are some recommendations for self-care:

-Contact a doctor or medical professional if you have any of the following symptoms:
+Contact a healthcare provider if you have painful or irregular periods or any of the following symptoms:

-You should also see a doctor if you think you might be pregnant.
+You should also see your provider if you think you might be pregnant.